A Love-tale of Alsace Lorraine

 "A Love-Tale of Alsace Lorraine" is a song published in 1928 by Spier and Coslow of New York City.

+It is a foxtrot, and is about a French girl who falls in love with an American soldier who dies in battle in World War I.

+The song was written for voice, piano, and ukulele.
 J. Fred Coots and Lou Davis were credited as the composers and lyricists.

-The song was written for voice, piano, and ukulele.
-Artist Sydney Leff designed the cover art.
+Artist Sydney Leff (1901-2005) designed the cover art.

 On February 25, 1929, a version of the song was released by Victor Records.
-It was performed by Melody Three, a male vocal trio group.
+It was performed by Melody Three, a male vocal trio which included Frank Luther.
+In 1929, it was recorded by Smith Ballew.
+It was also recorded by Wayne King and His Aragon Orchestra (photo), and by Fred Waring and His Pennsylvanians.

-The 1928 edition of the sheet music can be found at Pritzker Military Museum & Library.